LegGasai/gs-rpc/README.md

 # GS-RPC
-* A java-based RPC framework
+A java-based RPC framework using Netty and ZooKeeper

 ## Features
 * Easy to use